minima-global/minidocs/docs/about/mainnetstatus.md

 ## What you need to know about…

-### ...Mainnet Bootstrap Phase
+### ...Moving your node to Mainnet

-The Bootstrap phase for Mainnet has started.
-This involves gradually moving all node runners to Mainnet from Testnet.
+If you were running a node during our Testnet, you will need to uninstall your node and start a node on Mainnet.

 :::info Checking your version
 To check the version of Minima you are running, you can run the `status` command on your node.